The Eight Thoughts of a Great Person

 [Saundarananda 16.36]

-But wisdom destroys the harms without trace, as a mountain stream in the monsoon destroys the trees on its banks. / Harms consumed by it do not stand a chance, like trees in the fiery wake of a thunderbolt. //
+But wisdom destroys the harms without trace, as a mountain stream in the monsoon destroys the trees on its banks. / Harms consumed by it stand not a chance, like trees in the fiery wake of a thunderbolt. //

 triskandham etaṁ pravigāhya mārgaṁ